 This slipped stitch with a yarn over on top of it is considered one, and will be worked as a BRK on the next row.

-- Slip one stitch knitwise (a stitch with yarnover counts as one stitch).
+- Slip one stitch knitwise (a stitch with a yarn over counts as one stitch).

 - Insert the left needle into the fronts of these two stitches and knit them together.

 - Slip 2 stitches knitwise.
-Since a stitch and its yarn over are considered 1 stitch, this could mean that you slip 3 loops, 1 at a time, onto the right needle.
+Since a stitch and its yarn over are considered 1 stitch, this could mean you slip 3 loops, one at a time, onto the right needle.

-- Slip the stitches back onto the left-hand needle.
+- Slip the stitches back onto the left needle.

 - Insert the right-hand needle through their back loops, going into the second stitch, then the first, and purl them together.

-- Slip knitwise the first brioche stitch (in brioche knitting the stitch and the yarn over from the previous row are considered as one stitch).
+- Slip knitwise the first brioche stitch (stitch + yarn over = one stitch).

 - Knit the next brioche stitch.